tow3rs/catapult-v3-smartnic-re/README.md

 The project [SuperliteII_V4_QSFP](Projects/Network/SuperliteII_V4_QSFP) contains a port of one of the [IntelFPGA Wiki examples](https://community.intel.com/t5/FPGA-Wiki/High-Speed-Transceiver-Demo-Designs-Arria-10-Series/ta-p/735131) for High Speed Transceiver Demo Designs - Arria 10 Series.
 This project uses a custom protocol called `Superlite II` to test the connectivity in the QSFP port, it only works when two SmartNICs running this project are connected with a QSFP cable.
 This protocol is incompatible with Ethernet, IB or other network protocols.
 This project is basically a copy/paste version of the original one adapted to work in these Catapult V3 SmartNICs, only the following new features where added.
  - FPGA pin assignments and some other minor changes to adapt it for Catapult V3 boards.
  - New option to change the bitrate between 10.3125, 10.9375 or 12.5 Gbps.
  - New option to show QSFP cable information.
  - Removed some unused options to simplify the code.
  - Status information mapped to LEDs.

+#### Connectivity between the FPGA and the Mellanox NIC
+Although the NIC has PCIe connectivity and it's detected as a valid network adapter, it's impossible to establish a link with the FPGA.
+At this point several posible things can happen.
+ - Some IO pins from the NIC remains unidentified and they are used to bring up the chip.
+ - Hardware fail in Mellanox NIC side, FPGA side or both.

 ## Some pictures